Skip to main content

 By default Ollama truncates prompts to a very short length, as documented here.

 You need to have at least 32k to get decent results, but increasing the context size increases memory usage and may decrease performance, depending on your hardware.
-To configure a model, you need to set its parameters and save a copy of it.

 Configure Kilo Code